 The rules for filing Chapter 7 bankruptcy multiple times are governed by the Bankruptcy Code.
 You can file for Chapter 7 bankruptcy as many times as needed, but there are time restrictions between filings to prevent abuse of the system.

 Eight-Year Rule: After you receive a discharge from a Chapter 7 bankruptcy, you must wait eight years from the filing date of the previous Chapter 7 case before you can file another Chapter 7 bankruptcy.
-This period ensures that individuals have a substantial gap to attempt to manage their finances before seeking another discharge.
+This period ensures that individuals have a substantial period to attempt to manage their finances before seeking another discharge.

 Filing for Chapter 13 after a Chapter 7 discharge is commonly referred to as a "Chapter 20" bankruptcy, though this is not an official term.
 This strategy can be useful in managing debts that were not discharged under Chapter 7 or in dealing with new financial challenges.

 Six-Year Rule: You must wait six years from the filing date of your previous Chapter 13 case to file for Chapter 7, unless you paid off 70% of your unsecured debts in the Chapter 13 case.
-This rule incentivizes debtors to complete their repayment plans and underscores the importance of fulfilling financial obligations before seeking another discharge.
+This rule incentivizes debtors to complete their repayment plans and emphasizes the importance of fulfilling financial obligations before seeking another discharge.

 How Soon Can You File Chapter 13 After Filing Chapter 7?